goopypanther/OpenFieldProbe/README.md

 Each board's gerbers are stored in a seperate folder and are submittable to fab.

-The CAD folder contains a 3D printable clamshell grip for the probe.
+The CAD folder contains a 3D printable clamshell grip for the probe, designed in FreeCAD0.19.
 Print out two copies and fasten with four M2 screws/nuts.

 ## Performance Testing